Biological roles of the elements

-A large fraction of the chemical elements that occur naturally on the earth's surface are essential to the structure and metabolism of living things.
+The chemical elements that occur naturally on Earth's surface have a wide diversity of roles in the structure and metabolism of living things.
+They vary greatly in importance, going from being found in every living organism to showing no known use to any of them.
 Four of these elements (hydrogen, carbon, nitrogen, and oxygen) are essential to every living thing and collectively make up 99% of the mass of protoplasm.
 Phosphorus and sulfur are also common essential elements, essential to the structure of nucleic acids and amino acids, respectively.
-Chlorine, potassium, magnesium, calcium and phosphorus have important roles due to their ready ionization and utility in regulating membrane activity and osmotic potential.
+Chlorine, potassium, magnesium, calcium and sodium have important roles due to their ready ionization and utility in regulating membrane activity and osmotic potential.
 The remaining elements found in living things are primarily metals that play a role in determining protein structure.
 Examples include iron, essential to hemoglobin; and magnesium, essential to chlorophyll.
 Some elements are essential only to certain taxonomic groups of organisms, particularly the prokaryotes.
-For instance, the lanthanide series rare earths are essential for methanogens.
+For instance, some of the lanthanide elements are essential for some prokaryotes, such as methanogens.
 As shown in the following table, there is strong evidence that 19 of the elements are essential to all living things, and another 17 are essential to some taxonomic groups.
 Of these 17, most have not been extensively studied, and their biological importance may be greater than currently supposed.

 The remaining elements are not known to be essential.
 There appear to be several causes of this.